apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

    - **id** (the ID of the Kubernetes cluster to be upgraded; Required)
    - **kubernetesversionid** (Kubernetes version with which cluster to be launched; Required)

-When the service fails upgrade the cluster, the cluster will show in Alert state else it will show in Running state.
+When the service fails to upgrade the cluster, the cluster will show in Alert state.
+If the upgrade has been successful cluster will show in Running state.

 .. note:: Kubernetes can be upgraded from one MINOR version to the next MINOR version, or between PATCH versions of the same MINOR.
 That is, you cannot skip MINOR versions when you upgrade.
 For example, you can upgrade from 1.y to 1.y+1, but not from 1.y to 1.y+2.
 Therefore, service can upgrade running clusters in the similar manner only.